Ancient Treasures of the Mediterranean

 The cruise from Athens to Istanbul is part of a cycle of cruises, conceived in 2016 by PONANT and Mucem (Museum of Civilizations of Europe and the Mediterranean), national museum which opened its doors in Marseille in 2013 .
 These cruises address the themes presented in the Mucem Permanent Gallery entitled "Connectivités".
 This exhibition is devoted to the relations between the great coastal cities of the Mediterranean of the 16th and 17th centuries and prolongs the reflection until the contemporary period.
 This approach, inspired by the great historian Fernand Braudel, was chosen by the Mucem to trace the Mediterranean history by inscribing it in a long time, thus going beyond the traditional historical narrative with strict chronological boundaries.

-Adrien Joly, and Emilie Girard, Scientific Director of Mucem , will give four lectures aboard the Champlain.
+Adrien Joly, and Emilie Girard, Scientific Director of Mucem , will give four lectures aboard the Bougainville.
 These conferences will deal with archaeological, historical and geopolitical themes.
 They will provide cruisers with a better understanding of the Mediterranean area and a more in-depth look at some of the sites on offer.
-The four lectures given aboard the Champlain will address the following topics:
+The four lectures given aboard the Bougainville will address the following topics:

 - An introduction to the Mediterranean